maxamel/GDH/README.md

 # Usage

 The basic usage of the library is spinning up verticles and initiating a key exchange between them.
 Once you have the key you can start encrypting/decrypting messages safely between the verticles.
+Note this library only provides a key exchange platform and utility methods for encryption/decryption.
+The network layer (e.g messaging protocol) must be implemented by the user.

 The basic object used for deploying and undeploying verticles is the PrimaryVertex.